 Correctly placed foundation tubes will ensure the stability of your polytunnel.
 Use an anchor plate with the tubes (shown above) if fitting a base rail – see step 3 – or on exposed windy sites.
 You can also cement in your foundation tubes.
-Mark the base positions, making sure they are evenly-spaced and check all the angles are square.
+Mark the base positions, making sure they’re evenly-spaced and check all the angles are square.
 Then drive the foundation tubes into the ground, hammering onto a wooden block to avoid damaging them.

 Connect the separate hoop sections together, then slide the ends over the foundation tubes.
-Fix the support struts to each hoop. always check the positioning of bolts and other fittings before you attach them, making sure they won’t rub against the cover and cause it to tear.
+Fix the support struts to each hoop.
+Always check the positioning of bolts and other fittings before you attach them, making sure they won’t rub against the cover and cause it to tear.
 Finally, fit the ridge pole, corner bracing and door frames.
 Check that the hoops are all straight and in line, then tighten all the joints carefully.

 There are two ways to hold the plastic cover in place: pinning it to a wooden base rail which is fitted to the foundation tubes; or burying a skirt of polythene in a trench 30cm deep.
-A base rail is the easiest way, particularly if there’s not enough space around the polytunnel to dig out a trench.
+A base rail is the easier way, particularly if there’s not enough space around the polytunnel to dig out a trench.
 If your model is supplied without a base rail, you can make one using lengths of 70 x 45mm timber, cut to length, then bolted on to the foundation tubes.